Algebraic Continuation YouTube channel thumbnail

 What type of content does Algebraic Continuation make?

-Algebraic Continuation creates content related to quantitative finance and statistics based on video titles such as 'Succeed in a Cooked Job Market', 'Applied Statistics for Quants | A Gentle Introduction', 'How to Build a Good Quant Finance Project', 'How to Become A Quantitative Developer | Roadmap', and 'Become a Quantitative Researcher | Quant Roadmap'.
-The channel averages about 24.4K views per video and uploads roughly 0.1 times per week (about one video every 10 weeks).
+Algebraic Continuation creates content around quantitative topics, statistics, and data-focused applications, as evidenced by video titles like 'Applied Statistics for Quants | A Gentle Introduction,' 'How to Build a Good Quant Finance Project,' 'How to Become A Quantitative Developer | Roadmap,' and 'Become a Quantitative Researcher | Quant Roadmap.'
+The channel averages ~24.4K views per video with about 0.1 uploads per week.

 How do we determine which channels are similar to Algebraic Continuation?